ARCHIVE - IRISH

 'It was also good to see an appropriate degree of ironical humour, especially with the benefit of afterthought (indeed almost a century of afterthought).
 The effort in 'rounding up' appropriate newspaper extracts was certainly worth the impression it provided which, with the music and other things of a multi-media event, made a fascinating conclusion to the themes of a very polar day.'

-BOOK: NEW BIOGRAPHY OF IRISH ANTARCTIC PIONEERS BY MICHAEL SMITH
+BOOK/IRELAND: NEW BIOGRAPHY OF IRISH ANTARCTIC PIONEERS BY MICHAEL SMITH

 FEATURING IRISH POLAR HEROES OF THE PAST AND PRESENT